ThePrez/FOCUS2020-Workshop/EXERCISE_2.md

 - Have open source set up (namely `yum` and RPM tools)
 - are using bash
 - have `PATH` set up appropriately for use of open source tools
+- have set the current working directory to the location where you have cloned this workshop (for instance, `cd FOCUS2020-Workshop`)

 #### 1. Install Python and database connector